ROBOTIS-GIT/emanual/_includes/en/dxl/y/y_profile_description.md

 {% capture group_notice_01 %}
 **Note** : In velocity control mode, only [Profile Acceleration(240)] is used and the two available profile shapes are Step and Trapezoidal.
 The Velocity Override function operates in a similar manner.
-The acceleration time (t1) in this case is as follows.
+The acceleration time (t1) in this case is calculated as follows.

 **Velocity-based Profile : t<sub>1</sub> = 64 * {[Profile Velocity(112)](#profile-velocity112) / [Profile Acceleration(108)](#profile-acceleration108)}**
 **Time-based Profile : t<sub>1</sub> = [Profile Acceleration(108)](#profile-acceleration108)**